What if I need emergency transportation?

 • Health insurance plans cannot deny coverage for emergency care if you are deemed reasonable in thinking that you need immediate attention from health professionals.

-How long does the No Surprises Act protect me against “surprise medical bills” if I go to an out-of-network hospital for an emergency?
+How long does the No Surprises Act protect me against “surprise medical bills”?

 If you are treated for an emergency at an out-of-network hospital, you are protected from “surprise medical bills” under the No Surprises Act.